Stuart Appleby's Golf Swing

 Stuart tends to pull his shoulder blades back more, for more of a squarish look.
 This helps pull his arms more into his body.

-Another notable trait of Stuart's golf swing is how effectively he uses his body to generate a tremendous amount of power throughout the majority of his swing.
+Another notable trait of Stuart Appleby's swing is how effectively he uses his body to generate a tremendous amount of power throughout the golf swing.
 There's a sense of connection of his arms to his body, right from the outset.
 He has a nice amount of flex in his knees.
 He looks very poised.
+If you want to see how modern technology measures this kind of body connection, try the AI swing analyzer to evaluate your own address and takeaway patterns.

 One Plane Traits

-Looking at the reference lines drawn on the photo below, we can see a lot of typical one plane traits in his golf swing.
+Looking at the reference lines drawn on the photo below, we can see a lot of typical one plane swing traits in his golf swing mechanics.

 This also places his shoulders a little farther out over his toes.
 If you look at the red line, you can see that the shoulder seam on his shirt is out slightly beyond his toes.